 Male offspring leave the family group at puberty, usually around 12-14 years old, and often form loose bachelor herds.
 The young males may attach themselves to older dominant bulls that act as “mentors,” guiding the younger ones through their teens and twenties.

 Females usually produce their first offspring around 10-12 years of age, after a 22-month gestation period.
 Calves depend on their mother’s milk until the age of two, but most will suckle until the birth of the next calf, usually at 3-4 years.
-In the desert population we have observed calves as old as 6 years still suckling.
+In the desert population we have seen calves as old as six, still suckling.

-In the northern Kunene Region, where rainfall averages less than 100mm annually, desert elephants will migrate long distances in search of food and water.
-For example, some of the elephants of the Hoarusib River migrate to the Hoanib River, over 70 km distant, to feed on the seedpods of the Ana trees (Faidherbia albida) when they are ripe.
+In the northwestern Kunene Region, where rainfall averages less than 150mm annually, desert elephants will migrate long distances in search of food and water.
+For example, some of the elephants of the Hoarusib River migrate to the Hoanib River, over 70km distant, to feed on the seedpods of the Ana trees (Faidherbia albida) when they are ripe, or to the Hoanib floodplain to feed on grass.
 (Ana trees are found in the Hoarusib River, but are not as large or as numerous as in the Hoanib River).
 Typically the elephants will drink and eat constantly for a couple of days, then make the long journey across the barren gravel plains in one long push, usually at night when the temperature is cooler.

-From satellite radio collar data, Keith Leggett found that adult bull elephants in the northern Kunene roam over very large distances.
+From satellite radio collar data during his study, K. Leggett found that adult bull elephants in the northern Kunene roam over very large distances.
 One collared bull (WKM-10) covered an area from Skeleton Coast Park in the west, to Etosha National Park in the east, over the course of a few months.
 Female desert elephants on the other hand, have smaller and somewhat more predictable movement patterns, tending to stay in or near the ephemeral rivers where water and forage are more readily available.
-Leggett also observed that there are some elephant family groups that remain in the Hoarusib River, one family group that remains in the Hoanib River, and a couple of families that migrate back and forth between the two rivers.
+Unfortunately, we have documented two elephant family groups that have abandoned migration due to the premature and tramatic loss of their matriarchs.

 The desert elephants also make excursions into the low mountains, following traditional paths that are quite narrow and precipitous.
 They go in search of Commiphora, small bushes that are fragrant with resin, and known more commonly as myrrh.
 Elephants will go to great lengths to locate, uproot and eat entire plants, presumably because of the sweet taste, or possibly for medicinal purposes.
 (There is a sustainable development project in Orupembe, organized by IRDNC, where Commiphora resin is harvested for sale to perfume companies.)